kubilisr/kubilisr.github.io/_posts/2017-01-07-software-exploration-dc.markdown

 user@debian:~$ man dc<Return>
 user@debian:~$
 ```
 Man page says *dc - an arbitrary precision calculator*, so there exists such command and it is a calculator.
 Turns out that *dc* is a [*reverse-polish*](https://en.wikipedia.org/wiki/Reverse_Polish_notation){:target="_blank"} desk calculator with unlimited precision arithmetic support, it also allows you to define and call macros and normally it reads from the standard input.
-Interesting, essentially *dc* stores numbers on a stack, in comparison entering a number pushes it on the stack, while the arithmetic operations pop arguments off the stack and push the results instead. *dc* does not have many options, but it supports addition of commands passed via option and addition of commands in file passed to *dc* through option as well.
+Interesting, essentially *dc* stores numbers on a stack, in comparison entering a number pushes it on the stack, while the arithmetic operations pop arguments off the stack and push the results instead.

 Below is my attempt to show some examples with stack, operation and result visualization using spreadsheet.
 In situation when I need to calculate result of such expression *3 + 7* what should I do.
 To solve this I issue *dc* command